 People move all the time!
 I had several family members, clients, and friends move across town, across the state, and even across the country over the years.
 They always ask me, "How can I make the process of moving less stressful?"
-Today, I am sharing my favorite go-to moving checklists to help you get your move done quickly and with minimal stress.
+Today, I am sharing my favorite go-to moving checklists to help you complete your move quickly and with minimal stress.

-1st Checklist: A Timed Checklist
+1st Checklist: Create a To-Do Timeline Checklist

 - What tasks need to be done six weeks before we move?